Cat Can’t Walk After Gabapentin – Know the Signs and What to Do

 Your veterinarian may also order gabapentin as a compounded drug in various forms to make dosage simpler, particularly for tiny cats.

-Can I Gabapentin As A Controlled Substance?
+Is Gabapentin Seen As A Controlled Substance?

 Yes, gabapentin is a controlled substance.
 In several regions of the United States and Europe during the past few years, gabapentin has been designated as a prohibited drug.